jujhars13/grdtrust.org/_posts/2014-06-16-new-kundalini-yoga-classes-at-birmingham-buddhist-centre.md

 ---
 layout: post
-title:  "New Kundalini Yoga classes in Birmingham, 10th July 2014"
+title:  "Beginners Kundalini Yoga classes in Birmingham, 10th July 2014"
 date:   2014-06-16 22:01:40
 categories: beginners classes
 ---

-##New KY yoga classes starting in Birmingham on the 10th of July 2014
+##Beginners Yoga in Birmingham on the 10th of July 2014

 What | Info
 - | -